emmegray/emme-portfolio/src/content/arts/chill.md

 ---
-title: '"Twitch Request - RDR II"'
-src: '/arts/RDR II fan art - Twitch Request.png'
+title: '"Tilly and Mary-Beth"'
+src: '/arts/rdr-chill.png'
+thumbnail: '/art/thumbnail/rdr-chill.png'
-alt: 'Twitch Request - RDR II'
+alt: 'Twitch Request for a fan art of Tilly and Mary-Beth from Red Dead Redemption II'
 year: 2021
 tool: Clip Studio Paint
 ---

-Lonely Wizard
+Twitch Request for a fan art of Tilly and Mary-Beth from Red Dead Redemption II